 On the one hand, we need to support the position that everyone receives the same pay for the same job.

-Imagine one male mechanic is fixing more cars per day than another male mechanic.
+Imagine one male mechanic is fixing the same amount of cars per day as another male mechanic.

 He should be entitled to the same pay.
 Perhaps Fair Work could get involved.
 Let’s call this equality of opportunity.

 On the other hand, we need to understand two things: